 Incremental workflow divides the work into a number of chunks, where each instance processes a chunk of data.
 The user can easily monitor what data was processed in an instance.
 Qubole also reverse indexes the data per instance, so the user can efficiently search the instance which processed some data.
 If the user wants to modify/fix some already processed data and rerun an instance to compute the results on the updated data.

 The continuous influx of logs can easily lead to a large data size which can result in large running queries.
 The problem becomes worse when there is a lot of old data lying around.
 Large queries are usually unreliable because they have a larger chance of failing.
-Smaller-sized queries run faster (hence lesser chance of error) and work better with transient errors as they only impact a subset of data.
+Smaller-sized queries run faster (hence the lesser chance of error) and work better with transient errors as they only impact a subset of data.

 Incremental workflows allow a user to completely ignore legacy data if one chooses to.
 Even when one wants to process the entire data, the workflow applies its internal limits to ensure that data only up to a certain limit is processed in one instance.
 The rest of the data will be deferred until the next run.

-Another useful application is running workflows for dumping out partial aggregates/counters over log files (counting browser stats for example) is another popular use case where incremental workflows — combined with our data export technology to import hive queries into relational databases — makes the whole process simpler.
+Another useful application is running workflows for dumping out partial aggregates/counters over log files (counting browser stats for example) is another popular use case where incremental workflows — combined with our data export technology to import hive queries into relational databases — make the whole process simpler.

 Ease of Use

 By getting rid of all the dependencies, it is much easier to schedule and manage an incremental workflow compared to its corresponding workflow with dependencies.
 In the figure below, we show a comparison between the oozie config files generated for an incremental workflow and its corresponding workflow with dependencies

 Incremental Hive is just the start for making incremental workflows easier.
 We are working on providing incremental functionality for Map-Reduce jobs as well as processing data in external data stores like MySQL and MongoDB.